Whitey (film): Plot

 One day, Louis is again punished by his teacher and put in the cellar.
 There he finds some books written by Hendrik Conscience.
 His attention goes to the book De Leeuw van Vlaanderen (translated as 'The Lion of Flanders') and is fascinated by the Battle of the Golden Spurs.
 Inspired by this battle, he needles up his friends to replay a fight scene.
 Some injured children run to their home.
 Their mothers and the local priest come to the battle.
 Louis, wholly engrossed in his role as warrior Jan Breydel, is not at all aware that he has just started a "sword fight" with the priest.

 Desperate, the mother sends Louis and Heinke on a pilgrimage hoping the Lord will turn Louis into a well-behaved boy.
 They end up in a street fight between the police and supporters of the socialist movement and have to flee into a pub.
 However, the pub seems to be owned by socialists.
 Heinke, a catholic, tries to impress the female bartender by telling her that he also supports socialism.
 Louis thinks this is blasphemy and threatens Heinke with informing on his girlfriend Liza.

 It's the annual fair and Louis deceives his brother by telling him his mother has promised to give 15 Belgian Cents.
 At the fair, Louis meets his mother.
 Louis complains he has no money, resulting in his getting some more pocket money.
 Of course, mother finds out Louis was given money twice.
 His father is furious and demands his son must work for Coene to retrieve the money or be sent to a community home.
 Meanwhile, two incidents happen: Louis tries to commit suicide in the river Demer whilst Liza ends her relationship with Heinke.
 The last action ends up in a fight in a spiegeltent where the funfair ball takes place.

-The movie is then set to 1980 where a blond student, resembling Louis (it is actually actor Eric Clerckx with another haircut), is working in the printing establishment of Averbode Abbay.
+The film is then set to 1980 where a blond student, resembling Louis (it is actually actor Eric Clerckx with another haircut), is working in the printing establishment of Averbode Abbay.
 When he drops a box, he is scolded by his boss.
 In the box is the 117th reprint of the novel, "Whitey".